yuanzhou15/capstone-weather/Weekly-Reports/Satyam/Satyam_Week10_goals.md

 ## Smart Goal #3:
 S.Specific
-Perform visualization of the image by combining the generated pixels from the different models back to the 2d array.
+Use k-Fold and Perform visualization of the image by combining the generated pixels from the different models back to the 2d array.

 M. Measurable
 Completion of this Goal will result in jupyter notebooks from now onwards that will now also contain actual images that were generated.